mikevdg/faish/doc/notes/implementation.rst

 The address space is 256.
 The Header and InPointers address space is re-used for lambda and variables; the storage is used for the block header and InPointers.

 The number of InPointers and OutPointers are specified in the header.
+XXX or in block metadata which is stored elsewhere.

+The VM can differentiate between pointers and OutPointers (FarRefs) by having all the OutPointers at the end of the block and keep the boundary in the block metadata.

+XXX InPointers don't need to be included in the block.
+Each InPointer also has a (large) backreference list.

 Dynamically typed statement storage
 -----------------------------------

+XXX statically typed statement storage removes the need for headers.
+However, we still need some dynamic typing to implement algebraic types.

 Statements can be stored as dynamically typed block entries, and the compiler can do the static type analysis stuff later.